voidspawner/void.lang/README.md

    ```console
    void.exe
    ```

+   Or you can use the **Exporter** inside the **V O I D spawner** game to export your game to all platforms ⌜Windows・macOS・Linux・Android・iOS・Web・Xbox・Switch・PlayStation⌟

 ## How To Add Comments
 All code is data.
 So just add the property "description", "//" and so on.